JamieDavidson/jamiedavidson.github.io/_posts/2020-04-21-Identifying-black-market-accounts-in-League-of-Legends.md

 It's time to test out the application, we'll provide our test subject YvonnevJdNbK as patient zero, and watch it go as it generates a report and moves on to the next.

 {% include image.html url="/assets/images/casshan/dryrun.png" description="Fig 4.
-Number of accounts by suspicion rating." %}
+Casshan proof of concept dry run." %}

 The generated report can be viewed on disk, and by serializing it to JSON we can use this data later for further analysing, rather than look at them by hand.
 Lets take a look at the report generated for the account that started off this journey, YvonnevJdNbK